 This one is made with absinthe, which is an anise-flavored spirit made from flowers and herbs.
 It has the flavor of black licorice with a bit of herbal aroma, which complements the taste of ginger beer.
 Altogether, the Bohemian mule tastes like a delightful minty and refreshing drink.

 In the world of food and drink, the French will always be a contender.
 Have a go at Paris Mule, the French version of the mule made with cognac, a very classic and famous French brandy.

 Caribbean Mule is made with gold rum and is slightly related to the Dark ‘n Stormy.
 It comes with a sweet and flavorful taste and toasted oak aroma that blends well with the ginger beer and lime.

-If you want to know what Jamaican rum tastes like, sure, you can drink it straight, or make this wonderful concoction of Jamaican mule.
-Jamaican rum is made with molasses and people still find difficulty in describing its taste, but it has notes of banana, caramel, coconut, and vanilla but we’ll leave you to your judgment once you taste it.
+If you want to know what Jamaican rum tastes like, sure, you can drink it straight or make this wonderful concoction of Jamaican mule.
+Jamaican rum is made with molasses, and people still find difficulty in describing its taste.
+Still, it has notes of banana, caramel, coconut, and vanilla, but we’ll leave you to your judgment once you taste it.

 Best Ginger Beers for Moscow Mule

 A Moscow mule is not complete without ginger beer.
 Fair warning, though, there is a significant number of them out there.
 Check out our best ginger beer buying guide to spare you from the confusion of which one to use.